 Here are the most popular business models for Amazon sellers:

-There are also methods of selling on Amazon that are for digital products or are a little more niche, such as a Kindle Direct Publishing or Amazon Merch.
+There are also methods of selling on Amazon that are for digital products or are a little more niche, such as Kindle Direct Publishing or Amazon Merch.

 Step 3 – Select your fulfillment method

-There are two methods for fulfilling products on Amazon: FBA and FBM.
+There are two methods for fulfilling products on Amazon: FBA and FBM

 Fulfillment by Amazon (FBA): A method of selling on Amazon in which a seller (or a seller’s supplier) sends their products directly to Amazon’s warehouses.
 Amazon then stores the inventory and ships it directly to the customer (often through 2-day Prime shipping) and manages customer support.